aradenbaugh/radia/README.md

 - Filter Retrogenes<br>
 - Filter by BLAT (optional)<br>
 - Annotate with SnpEff (optional)<br>
-- Filter RNA gene and gene families<br>
+- Filter RNA genes and gene families<br>

 If you only have DNA pairs, use the --dnaOnly flag<br>
 If you only want the calls from the Triple BAM method, use the --rnaOnly flag<br>